-This section explains what psychosis is and its possible causes and treatments.
-You will find it useful if you are affected by psychosis or if you have a friend or family member who is affected.
+These pages explain what psychosis is and its possible causes and treatments.
+You will find them useful if you are affected by psychosis or if you have a friend or family member who is affected.

 - Psychosis is a medical term used to describe hearing or seeing things, or holding unusual beliefs that other people do not share.

 - Common examples include hearing voices or believing that people are trying to do you harm.

 - You can experience psychosis for a wide variety of reasons.
 For example it can be due to having a mental illness such as schizophrenia or bipolar disorder.
 It can also be caused by drug use, brain injury or extreme stress.

 - There is no one single cause of psychosis but researchers believe that genes, biological factors and environment may play a part.

 - In the NHS, you should be offered medication and cognitive behavioural therapy (CBT) to help with your symptoms.

 - To access treatment for psychosis, you usually need to have an assessment by specialist mental health services.

 - If you are experiencing very severe psychotic symptoms you may need more urgent help such as going into hospital.